top of page

-ROBOTICS IN LOGISTICS: HOW MUCH ARE COMPANIES INVESTING IN ROBOTS?
+ROBOTICS IN LOGISTICS: HOW MUCH ARE COMPANIES INVESTING IN ROBOTS? - SYNEX Logistics ROBOTICS IN LOGISTICS: HOW MUCH ARE COMPANIES INVESTING IN ROBOTS? - SYNEX Logistics

 Automation is one of the main directions of development in the intralogistics sector.
 This trend is developing primarily due to the rapid development of online trading and the lack of specialists in the field of logistics around the world, in particular for operators of warehouse lifting and loading equipment.
 The growing volume of goods with integrated returns management, highly synchronized delivery processes, ever shorter turnaround times and complex warehouse environments require automated guided vehicles that operate autonomously.